DS202-at-ISU/lab-1-team-5-lab-1/README.md

 <span style="font-size: 24px;">**Step 12.5**</span>

-- Devon’s note: No notable errors.
+- Devon’s note: I had issues since I was signed in to my personal git account.
+I fixed this by signing in to my school one on git Desktop.

 - Student 2’s note: